e-Spirit/javascript-content-api-library/README.md

 > **_Note_**<br>
 > The 'raw' CaaS data might be helpful when you want to know the key names that you can filter for.
-> It is possible to access those data directly with the authorization header and the CaaS Url.
+> It is possible to access that data directly with the authorization header and the CaaS Url.

 ### fetchByFilter

 Returns the matching CaaS data entries.
 It maps the given entries to a more frontend-friendly format.
-Which means that unneccessary fields will be omitted and the structure is simpler.
+Unneccessary fields will be omitted and the structure is simpler.

 Expects as input parameter an array of filters and a language abbreviation.
 Optionally a page number, page size, sort and additional parameters can be passed.